wvffle/terraria-best-npc-setup/README.md

-So Terraria 1.4.0.2 just came out and I wanted to know how to pair my npcs for the highest price modifiers
+So Terraria 1.4.0.2 just came out and I wanted to know how to pair my npcs for the highest price modifiers.

-I have time and I don't like to think about complex problems so it's pretty much a random search of the best result
+I have time and I don't like to think about complex problems so it's pretty much a random search of the best result.

-If you want to run it yourself and possibly fry your computer, then clone it, adjust constants ath the top and just run `node index.js`.
-When a new best score is found, program will stop, notify you and update readme
+If you want to run it yourself and possibly fry your computer, then clone it, adjust constants ath the top and just run node index.js.
+When a new best score is found, program will stop, notify you and update readme.

----

 ## Best case
-Score: 822468
+Score: 844916

 Avg.
 Modifier | Biome | NPCs
 -------- | ----- | ----
 78.97% | Desert | Nurse, Arms Dealer
-78.97% | Underground | Tavernkeep, Demolitionist
+78.97% | Hallow | Tavernkeep, Demolitionist
-78.97% | Snow | Goblin Tinkerer, Mechanic
+81.00% | Hallow | Goblin Tinkerer, Mechanic
-81.11% | Snow | Steampunker, Cyborg
 81.23% | Hallow | Party Girl, Wizard
-81.23% | Jungle | Dryad, Witch Doctor
-81.23% | Ocean | Angler, Pirate
-83.25% | Desert | Dye Trader, Stylist
+83.25% | Ocean | Steampunker, Cyborg
 85.50% | Mushroom | Guide, Truffle
+85.50% | Underground | Dye Trader, Stylist
+87.75% | Jungle | Merchant, Dryad
-85.50% | Forest | Merchant, Zoologist
+87.75% | Forest | Zoologist, Clothier
-85.50% | Jungle | Golfer, Painter
+87.75% | Snow | Golfer, Painter
-85.50% | Snow | Clothier, Tax Collector
+87.75% | Jungle | Witch Doctor, Tax Collector
+88.48% | Ocean | Angler, Pirate

 ## Modifier table
 Avg.
 Modifier | Biome | NPCs